 Try Asian food at Andrea’s, Japanese at Mizumi, or watch live-action cooking at the Buffet.
-The Country Club features an amazing Filet Mignon steak, while Costa di Mare boasts of some of the finest Italian dishes.
-La Cave Wine Bar and Charlie’s Bar n Grill are some options for you to get drunk and yet experience high-end fine-dining.
+The Country Club features an amazing Filet Mignon steak, while Costa di Mare boasts of some finest Italian dishes.
+La Cave Wine Bar and Charlie’s Bar n Grill are the best options to get drunk and yet experience high-end fine dining.

 To explore more hotels like the best hotels in Las Vegas, keep visiting Travelila.